xlladdins/xll/docs/Excel4MacrosT-Z.md

 | 2             | Add-in workbooks only                                  |
 | 3             | All types of workbooks                                 |

-Match\_text    specifies the windows whose names you want returned and can include wildcard characters.
+Match\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies the windows whose names you want returned and can include wildcard characters.
 If match\_text is omitted, WINDOWS returns the names of all open windows.

 **Tips**